-Dr. Quinn, Medicine Woman, CBS (reruns on Gospel Music Channel)
+Dr. Quinn, Medicine Woman, on CBS

 Anyway, there was usually a fair bit of moralizing about various issues, including feminism (it took awhile for people to accept a female doctor), racism, etc. Really, all kinds of stuff.
 I'm afraid I don't remember specific stories, really, but I always thought the show was reasonably enjoyable and thought-provoking, or whatever.
 And there was, some time after the series ended, a TV movie that I think provided some closure on various points, but I don't remember it that well.
 I should rewatch it someday.
 Actually, I should rewatch the series, as well, but honestly, in retrospect, I'm not as interested as I was when the show originally aired.
 But it was definitely good while it lasted....